 As of June 21, air restriction travel into Gibraltar have been lifted.
 Incoming travelers with valid documents will be allowed entry via the Gibraltar International Airport.
 The British Airways have started operating reduced flights from Gibraltar and London.
 On 22 September 2020 the Government of Gibraltar introduced a COVID-19 contact tracing online passenger locator and ‘Relevant area form’ for passengers flying to Gibraltar.
 At present, internal restrictions include wearing of masks in all public areas and a penalty of £100 for violators.
 Those failing to wear a mask are subject to a fixed penalty notice of £100.

 The Maurice Bishop International Airport re-opened on July 1 for charter flights only.
-Regional commercial flights are scheduled to commence on July 15 and flights from U.K, Europe and Canada may resume on August 1.
+Regional commercial flights are scheduled to commence on July 15 .
 All arriving passengers should present proof of a negative COVID-19 test and comply with a 14-day quarantine at a designated facility .
 Domestic restrictions are gradually being lifted and recreational facilities like beaches and gyms are open under restrictions.
 Wearing face masks is required in all public areas and 6ft social distancing measures remain.
+Flights from the U.K are banned.

 Guernsey has reached phase five of it's COVID-19 lock down which includes accepting visitors on the island.
 Arriving passengers are categorized according to their country of origin.
 Those from 'Group A' countries' are required to self-quarantine for 14 days.
 Group B arriving passengers can either self-isolate for 14 days or isolate for 7 days and take a test.
 Group C categories are not required to take any test or undergo any quarantine.
 The only countries categorized as Group C are The Isle of Man and Jersey and the UK.
 These restrictions will remain in place until October.